doi7/doi7/README.md

 # DoIt cli

+DoIt cli is a task automation tool, it allows you to use the power of the java script to perform repetitive tasks asks in your workflow.
+It is still a work in progress.

 - Automates tasks;
 - Generates favicons;
 - Generates changelog;

-DoIt cli is a task automation tool, it allows you to use the power of the java script to perform repetitive tasks asks in your workflow.
-It is still a work in progress, so we will still have many improvements.

 #### Install